-- 162. Further, Google's Developer Program Policies, compliance with which Section 4.1 of the DDA makes obligatory, require in relevant part that: - Developers offering "Play-distributed apps must use [Google Play Billing] as the method of payment if they require or accept payment for access to features or services, including any app functionality, digital content or goods". - Developers offering products within any category of app downloaded on Google Play must use Google Play Billing as the method of payment, except for the following cases: - o Payment is primarily for physical products or services, - Payment is for digital content that may be consumed outside of the app itself (e.g., songs that can be played on other music players). - 163.
-Google's unlawful restraints in the DDA prevent app developers from integrating alternative, even multiple, payment processing solutions into their mobile apps, depriving app developers and consumers alike a choice of competing payment processors.
-For example, Epic offers its own in-app payment processing solution that it could integrate, alongside Google's and others, into Epic mobile apps.
-Epic consumers could then choose to process their payment using Google's solution, Epic's solution, or another solution altogether.
-These restraints result in a substantial foreclosure of competition. - 164.
-In December of 2019, Epic submitted a build of Fortnite to Google Play that enabled users to make in-app purchases through Epic's own payment processor.
-Upon review of the submission, Google Play rejected the application, citing its violation of Google's Payments policy as well as an unrelated issue raised by
+Play or providing access to game content "Play-distributed apps must use [Google

+Play In app Billing] as the method of payment if they require or accept payment for access to features or services, including any app functionality, digital content or goods". - Developers offering products within another any category of app downloaded on Google Play must use Google Play In app Billing as the method of payment, except for the following cases: - o Payment is solelyprimarily for physical products or services, - o Payment is for digital content that may be consumed outside of the app itself (e.g., songs that can be played on other music players). - 163.
+127. Google's unlawful restraints in the DDA prevent app developers from integrating alternative, even multiple, payment processing solutions into their mobile apps, depriving app developers and consumers alike a choice of competing payment processors.
+For example, Epic offers its own in-app payment processing toolsolution that it could integrate, alongside Google's and others, into Epic mobile gamesapps.
+Epic consumers could then choose to process their payment using

+Google's toolsolution, Epic's toolsolution, or another toolsolution altogether.
+These restraints result in a substantial foreclosure of competition.

-Google.
-In January 2020, Epic again submitted a Fortnite build that resolved the unrelated issue but still enabled users to use Epic's own payment processor.
+Google Play that enabled users to make in-app purchases through Epic's own payment processor.
+Upon review of the submission, Google Play rejected the application, citing its violation of Google's Payments policy as well as an unrelated issue raised by Google.
+In January 2020, Epic again submitted a Fortnite build that resolved the unrelated issue but againstill enabled users to use Epic's own payment processor.
 Google again rejected Epic's submission.

-- 165. Epic was prevented from offering Fortnite on the Google Play Store, and therefore unable to reach many Android users, until it submitted a new version of Fortnite that only offered Google Play Billing.
-Google has damaged Epic by foreclosing it from the Android in-app payment processing market. - 166.
+165. 129.
+Epic was prevented from offering Fortnite on the Google Play Store, and therefore unable to reach many Android users, until it submitted a new version of Fortnite that only offered Google Play Billing.
+Google has damaged Epic by foreclosing it from the Android in-app payment processing market.

+166. 130.
 Google has no legitimate justifications for its tie.
 If it were concerned, for example, about the security of its users' payment information, then it would not permit alternative payment processing for certain transactions made on Android phones for physical products or digital content consumed outside an app.
-But Google does allow alternative payment processing solutions in that context, with no diminution in security.
+But Google does allow alternative payment processing tools solutions in that context, with no diminution in security.

-Anti-Competitive Effects in the Android In-App Payment Processing Market
+D. Anti-Competitive Effects in the Android In-App Payment Processing Market